tjhowse/esphome_bluetti_eb3a/README.md

 This project communicates to an EB3A via bluetooth and, once per minute, turns on the AC and DC power outputs.
-It also grants MQTT control and monitoring to everything exposed on the EB3A's bluetooth interface.
+It also grants MQTT control and monitoring to everything exposed on the EB3A's Bluetooth interface.

 ![A screenshot of a Home Assistant panel showing the available settings and sensors on the battery.](image.png)